 Firstly, you’ll want to choose which shape you want to liquify according to.
 This can be anything from “push,” “twirl right,” “twirl left,” “pinch,” “expand,” “crystals,” “edge,” or “reconstruct,” with two more options at the end “adjust” and “reset.”
 These last two might appear grayed out, but that’s because they only come into play once you’ve started using the effect.

-“Push” does about what it says on the lid.
+“Push” does what it says on the lid.
 You can push the strokes of whatever layer(s) you’ve selected around and modify it however seems best to you.
-This one is the most basic, easiest to grasp and easiest to use.
-It’s also probably the most versatile one here because the rest of the shape effects can be replicated with just “push.”
+This one is the most basic, easiest to grasp, and easiest to use.
+It’s also probably the most versatile because the rest of the shape effects can be replicated with just a “push.”

 “Twirl right” and “Twirl left” are also pretty self-explanatory, you hold on a point and it will twirl or spin the colours around that point clockwise or counter-clockwise respectively.
-This is really useful for a lot of types of projects, but what I use this the most on is psychedelic backgrounds and imagery.
+This is really useful for many types of projects, but I use this the most on is psychedelic backgrounds and imagery.

 “Edge” is almost like “pinch” but instead just pulls in the surrounding pixels to a line instead of a point, almost seeming to fold two parts of the painting together.
 Almost as if the painting is cloth and someone pressed the edge of a thin rigid surface into it.
 This one can lead to some very interesting results.

 “Reconstruct” is again a bit self-explanatory.
-It just removes the liquification effect over whatever you run it on.
-For example; if you liquified something and it looks perfect, but is spilling over onto a nearby hard edge, you can draw with “reconstruct” over that edge and it will correct any liquification at that point without messing with the rest of the image.
+It just removes the liquefication effect over whatever you run it on.
+For example; if you liquified something and it looks perfect, but is spilling over onto a nearby hard edge, you can draw with “reconstruct” over that edge and it will correct any liquefication at that point without messing with the rest of the image.